jackokring/miChronos/README.md

 The functions are scaled for effect.
 Calculation of inverse functions is somewhat involved repeated use and estimation.
 The functions are listed below, and should be with knowledge enough to go a long way in maths.
 The understanding of why this function set was provided is in itself a long lesson in maths.
 There are four groups of functions.

   * ROOT - root and related functions
-  * LOGS - log and arc tanget and related functions
+  * LOGS - log and arc tangent and related functions
   * EXPS - exponential and related functions
   * XTRA - prime estimate, times, divide and harmonic parallel (think electronics)